ashpatel/CarND-Vehicle-Detection/writeup.md

 ![alt text][color_notcar]

 In "# Code Cell 3" is the code that extracts the HOG features using `skimage.hog()`.
 In "# Code Cell 7" I visualized the HOG features using various Color Spaces (RGB, HSV, LUV, YCrCb and YYV) and pixels_per_cell values.
-You can see an example of `pixels_per_cell=4` and `pixels_per_cell=16`
+You can see an example of `pixels_per_cell` with values 4,8 and 16.

 ![alt text][hog4]
+![alt text][hog8]
 ![alt text][hog16]

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I settled on 16 as the pixels_per_cell, as that gave better HOG features that looked like the outlines of cars and were better differentiated vs the not-car HOG features.
+I settled on 8 as the pixels_per_cell, as that gave better HOG features that looked like the outlines of cars and were better differentiated vs the not-car HOG features.
 Better for the LinearSVM to work against.
+This is also the first point where the outlines were clear, while with higher values there was a loss of too much data.

 I also played around with the value of orient and settled on 11.